N02870941/mazes/docs/README.md

 dependent on **how** the graph is implemented.
 Let's explore the worst case scenarios.

 As stated, a graph `G = {V, E}` can have a vertex set with cardinality `|V|`.
-Provided that each vertex can be connected to at most, every other vertex, the cardinality of the edge set `E` can be expressed as `|E| ≈ |V|²`. **However, for this particular problem, we can assert otherwise**.
+Provided that each vertex in an **arbitrary** graph can be connected to at most, every other vertex, the cardinality of the edge set `E` can be expressed as `|E| ≈ |V|²`. **However, for this particular problem, we can assert otherwise**.

 The reason is because we are working on an image where edges only exist between **adjacent** pixels.
 A pixel can only be adjacent to at most 4 other vertices.
-Consider a grid composed of n x n pixels or n² vertices.
+Consider a grid composed of `|V|` vertices.

 A vertex has at most 4 adjacent vertices: